 It’s a long time ago but I clearly remember seeing Chris Marker’s La Jetée for the first time, and the power it exerted.
 I was at art school.
-I was studying photography and suddenly here was the revelation that the still photograph could be used to make a film.
+I was studying photography and working for a place like Boudoir photography in CT and suddenly here was the revelation that the still photograph could be used to make a film.
 A proper film, such as one might watch in an actual cinema.
 Photographs often work as series, of course, and photography is a strongly narrative medium.
 And why wouldn’t photography and film work the same way?
 They do, after all, share a lot of common ground.
 Nonetheless, La Jetée took me by surprise and, though I think it was the narration that I found particularly compelling at the time, some of the images have stayed with me with real clarity.
 I’m all too aware that I really don’t know enough about Marker’s work, though, so news of a major exhibition at the Whitechapel Gallery was welcome – though I admit to approaching it with a certain trepidation; film is never especially easy to show in a gallery space and though there is a lot more to Marker’s practice, his films are better viewed in other circumstances.

 Indeed, in this setting, though I watch La Jetée for quite a while, I join it a good way in and miss the start which here, thanks to the curators’ acquistition of a rare print of the film, apparently has a different opening sequence to the version that is usually seen; as this less-seen version is not Marker’s preferred one, this may not matter much beyond, perhaps, being indicative of the problems inherent in making an exhibition of this nature.
 More interesting, perhaps, is the opportunity to see Marker’s notebooks for the film along with prints of a couple of key stills.